McLeod Ganj: Geography

 McLeod Ganj has an average elevation of 2082 m.
-McLeod Ganj is located in the Kangra Valley, in the shadow of the Dhauladhar mountains and forms a part of the town of Dharamshala.
+It is in the Kangra Valley, in the shadow of the Dhauladhar mountains, and is part of the town of Dharamshala.

 Transport

 Road

 NH 503 starts from Dharmashala and connects the town to Hoshiarpur in Punjab via Kangra.
 State highways link the town with NH 154 running from Pathankot to Mandi, Himachal Pradesh.
 Buses connect the town with other major locations nearby.

 Air

-The region is served by Kangra Ghaggal airport located about 12 km to the town's south.
+The region is served by Kangra Ghaggal airport, about 12 km to the town's south.

 Rail

 Pathankot, 90 km away, is the nearest major rail head.
-The Kangra Valley Railway is a gauge railway that runs from Pathankot, Punjab to Jogindernagar through the Kangra Valley with the nearest station to Dharamshala being Chamunda Marg, located about 22 km southeast.
+The Kangra Valley Railway is a gauge railway that runs from Pathankot, Punjab, to Jogindernagar through the Kangra Valley.
+The nearest station to Dharamshala is Chamunda Marg, about 22 km southeast.

 Ropeway

-A 1.8 km long ropeway connecting Dharamshala and McLeod Ganj via cable car was inaugurated in January 2022.
+A 1.8 km long ropeway connecting Dharamshala and McLeod Ganj via cable car was inaugurated in 2022.